 The United States’ victory at the 1794 Battle of Fallen Timbers over the Native confederacy led to the monumental Treaty of Greenville that ceded Native American lands in most of present-day Ohio and extended into southern Indiana.

 At a similar time the United States signed the significant 1794 Jay’s Treaty with Great Britain which gave the US sole control over large sections of the Northwest territory.

 Both William Henry Harrison and Tecumseh fought in the Battle of Fallen Timbers and gained notoriety for their accomplishments.
 As early as the late 1790s, Tecumseh was urging the formation of another Native confederacy.1

 Meanwhile Harrison was eventually appointed as the territorial Governor of Indiana in 1801.
-Harrison was tasked by President Jefferson to aid in the removal of Native Americans from the Northwest territory.
-Jefferson preferred the method of land cessions via treaty but was not opposed to force if necessary.
+President Jefferson tasked Harrison to aid in the removal of Native Americans from the Northwest territory.

-Although his publicly-stated goal was Native American assimilation into American culture, privately he instructed Harrison to try and make the natives dependent on American goods and force them into debt so that the US could use that as leverage in future land cession.1
+Although his publicly-stated goal was Native American assimilation into American culture, privately he instructed Harrison to try and make the natives dependent on American goods and force them into debt so that the US could use that as leverage in future land cession.
+Jeffersonian ideals simply did not extend out to Native Americans.1

 Eventual statehood was at stake for Indiana and Illinois, and Harrison proved up for the challenge.3

 While Harrison negotiated several further treaties in the 1800s, “The Prophet” grew in prominence.
 The Prophet was a spiritual leader who urged natives to abandon attempts at assimilation into Anglo-American culture and return to their traditional ways.